shireesh-kumar/Broken_Link_Finder_UH/README.md

 # Broken Link Finder Application

-A simple Python application that crawls my Graduate School - University of Houston website to identify broken links and saves the results in a JSON file, which can be uploaded as an artifact via GitHub Actions.
+A simple Python application that crawls my Graduate School - University of Houston website to identify broken links and saves the results in a JSON file, which then uploaded as an artifact via GitHub Actions.
 The crawler complies with the University of Houston`robots.txt` rules.

 ## How It Works